Thomas Pynchon: 1990s

 In 1998, over 120 letters that Pynchon had written to his longtime agent, Candida Donadio, were donated by the family of a private collector, Carter Burden, to the Pierpont Morgan Library in New York City.
-The letters ranged from 1963 to 1982, thus covering some of the author's most creative and prolific years.
-Although the Morgan Library originally intended to allow scholars to view the letters, at Pynchon's request the Burden family and Morgan Library agreed to seal these letters until after Pynchon's death.
+The letters ranged from 1963 to 1982.
+The Morgan Library originally intended to allow scholars to view the letters, but at Pynchon's request the Burden family and Morgan Library agreed to seal them until after Pynchon's death.

 2000s

 Responding to the image which has been manufactured in the media over the years, Pynchon made two cameo animated appearances on the television series The Simpsons in 2004.
 The first occurs in the episode "Diatribe of a Mad Housewife", in which Marge Simpson becomes a novelist.
-He plays himself, with a paper bag over his head, and provides a blurb for the back cover of Marge's book, speaking in a broad Long Island accent: "Here's your quote: Thomas Pynchon loved this book, almost as much as he loves cameras!"
+He plays himself, with a paper bag over his head, and provides a blurb for Marge's book, speaking in a broad Long Island accent: "Here's your quote: 'Thomas Pynchon loved this book, almost as much as he loves cameras!'"
 He then starts yelling at passing cars: "Hey, over here, have your picture taken with a reclusive author!
 Today only, we'll throw in a free autograph!
 But, wait!
 There's more!"
-In his second appearance, in "All's Fair in Oven War", Pynchon's dialogue consists entirely of puns on his novel titles ("These wings are 'V'-licious!
-I'll put this recipe in 'The Gravity's Rainbow Cookbook', right next to 'The Frying of Latke 49'.").
+In his second appearance, in "All's Fair in Oven War", Pynchon's dialogue consists entirely of puns on his novel titles ("These wings are V-licious!
+I'll put this recipe in The Gravity's Rainbow Cookbook, right next to 'The Frying of Latke 49'.").
 The cartoon representation of Pynchon reappears in a third, non-speaking cameo, as a guest at the fictional WordLoaf convention depicted in the 18th season episode "Moe'N'a Lisa".
-The episode first aired on November 19, 2006, the Sunday before Pynchon's sixth novel, Against the Day, was released.
+It first aired on November 19, 2006, the Sunday before Against the Day was released.
 According to Al Jean on the 15th season DVD episode commentary, Pynchon wanted to do the series because his son was a big fan.

 During pre-production of "All's Fair in Oven War", Pynchon faxed one page from the script to producer Matt Selman with several handwritten edits to his lines.
 Of particular emphasis was Pynchon's outright refusal to utter the line "No wonder Homer is such a fat-ass."
-Pynchon's objection apparently had nothing to do with the salty language as he explained in a footnote to the edit, "...
-Homer is my role model and I can't speak ill of him."
+Pynchon's objection apparently had nothing to do with the salty language.
+He wrote in a footnote to the edit, "Homer is my role model and I can't speak ill of him."